 Lotte is an unusual given name for women but a somewhat prominent last name for all people (#147095 out of 150436, Top 98%).
 (2000 U.S. Census)

 Below is a graphed analysis of the usage of Lotte and associated names.
-Popular varying forms of Lotte (#unlisted) are Bette, Bettie, Betty, Bettye, Carol, Charlotte (#10 the previous year), Elizabeth (#14), Lise, Lisette, Lizette, Lola (#236), Lolita, Lotta and Lottie.
+Popular varying forms of Lotte (outside Top 1000) are Bette, Bettie, Betty, Bettye, Carol, Charlotte (#10 the previous year), Elizabeth (#14), Lise, Lisette, Lizette, Lola (#236), Lolita, Lotta and Lottie.
 Forms like Lyzette are uncommon.
-These girl names reached the top of their popularity during the years 1920-1929 (usage of 0.559%) and have become significantly less popular since (usage 0.1957%, down 65%), with forms such as Carol, Lisette, Lizette, Lolita and Lottie becoming somewhat outmoded.
+These girl names reached the top of their popularity during the years 1920-1929 (usage of 0.559%) and have become significantly less popular since (usage 0.1957%, ▼65%), with forms such as Carol, Lisette, Lizette, Lolita and Lottie becoming somewhat outmoded.
 Charlotte (#10) and Lola (#236) are two of the more fashionable birth names here, and there is also a revival in birth name popularity for both names.
 (Top 1000 Baby Names Records, 2014)